krathalan/miscellaneous-scripts/README.md

 => [s]earch [name]   - Search for [name] on the AUR.
 ```

-Note that though `aur` is licensed under the GPLv3 license, the script incorporates work Copyright (C) 2016-2019 Dylan Araps originally from MIT-licensed code from [pash](https://github.com/dylanaraps/pash).
+Note that though `kaur` is licensed under the GPLv3 license, the script incorporates work Copyright (C) 2016-2019 Dylan Araps originally from MIT-licensed code from [pash](https://github.com/dylanaraps/pash).
 See [Maintaining Permissive-Licensed Files in a GPL-Licensed Project: Guidelines for Developers](https://softwarefreedom.org/resources/2007/gpl-non-gpl-collaboration.html) by the Software Freedom Law Center for more information.

-## `check_all.sh`
+## `kps` (sh)
-Checks all shell scripts in the current directory with shellcheck.
+Takes a nice screenshot after the specified seconds and saves it to `${XDG_PICTURES_DIR}/screenshots`.
+Displays a notification when the screenshot is taken.
+Easily bound to a key in your i3 or sway config.
+Uses `scrot` for i3/Xorg and `grim` for sway/Wayland.
+Provides nice errors via desktop notifications as well if you don't have the proper package installed.

+On sway/Wayland, invoking `kps` with any argument, like `kps slurp`, will allow you to select an area of the screen and will copy the selected area to your clipboard as a jpeg.

-## `gather_time_data` (bash)
+## `ksm` (sh)
-I no longer recommend using this script.
-Instead I recommend using `hyperfine`: https://github.com/sharkdp/hyperfine
+This script will perform system maintenance on an Arch Linux system.
+It will:

+- Clean pacman caches (if the flag `--clean` is passed)
+- Update installed packages
+- Remove unused packages
+- Remove journald entries older than 3 days
+- Update installed flatpaks
+  - This functionality requires the [flatpak](https://www.archlinux.org/packages/extra/x86_64/flatpak/) package to be installed
+- Check your pacman database for errors
+- List failed systemd units
+- List `*.pacsave` and `*.pacnew` files in `/etc`
+- Check AppArmor profile versions (if `krathalans-apparmor-profiles` installed)
+- Print root disk usage

 ## `list_nonfree_packages` (bash)
 Lists nonfree packages installed on Arch Linux according to Parabola's blacklist.
 Ignores packages that are blacklisted for "branding" or "technical" reasons; that is, they are not necessarily nonfree, but may conflict with Parabola's rebuilds of certain packages.

-## `make_gif.sh`
+## `make_gif` (sh)
 I made this script after the camera app I use on my phone lost its auto-gif-making functionality whenever I would take burst photos.

 To use it, put the photos you want to make into a gif into a directory, and then run the script in that directory.